CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 #### Modifying a dataset

+A dataset can be modified using either a PATCH or a PUT request.
+With a PATCH request, only the changed fields need to be included in the request body.
+Unchanged fields can be omitted.
+Fields in the target dataset will be replaced with the values found in the request.
+To clear a field, set it to null.

+Note that the whole field will be replaced, so lists, for example, need to contain all values (changed and unchanged) that are to be found in the final result.

-You don't have to include every field when modifying dataset, only the ones you want to change.
-This is valid put request for above V3 dataset:
+This is valid PATCH request for the above V3 dataset:

 !!! example
+    === "Request"
         `PATCH /v3/datasets/{id}`
         ```json
         ---8<--- "tests/unit/docs/examples/test_data/dataset_api/modify-dataset.json"
+        ```
+    === "Result"
+        `GET /v3/datasets/{id}`
+        ```json
+        ---8<--- "tests/unit/docs/examples/test_data/v1-v3-dataset-patch-result.json"
+        ```

+A dataset can also be modified using a PUT request, that replaces the whole target dataset.
+When using a PUT request, both changed and unchanged fields need to be present in the request body.

+#### Minimal valid dataset template

+!!! example ""
+    === "Service User"
+        ``` json
+        ---8<--- "tests/unit/docs/examples/test_data/minimal-valid-dataset-serviceuser.json"
+        ```
+    === "End User"
+        ``` json
+        ---8<--- "tests/unit/docs/examples/test_data/minimal-valid-dataset-enduser.json"
         ```

 ## Reference data API changes